rhitabratakarar/CustomLinuxSetup/README.md

 3. Do not forget to update the plugins too, using `:PlugUpdate` command (consider doing it weekly).

-4. Ever want to remove a Plugin?
-Remove the plugin name from the Plugin call function and save the file and restart vim.
+4. To remove a Plugin: Remove the plugin name from the Plugin call function and save the file and restart vim.
 Open another instance and run the `:PlugClean` command.

 ### Customizing Shell and Terminal:

 **Change Terminal Font**: